axan2149/js-dev-env-demo-api-master/README.md

-# js-dev-env-demo-api-master
+# js-dev-env-demo-api
-API for js-dev-env class
+API for JS Dev Env Demo in Pluralsight course